Adapted from Perfect Love: A + Living in a C- World

 "Jesus, I need Your help in getting along with my kid brother."

-"Lord, please help me with algebra."
+"Lord, please help me pass Algebra."

 "God, I’d like to use my talent for You in some way."